 What is Decred?¶

-Decred is a cryptocurrency, similar to Bitcoin, with a strong focus on community input, open governance and sustainable funding and development.
-It utilizes a hybrid “proof-of-work” and “proof-of-stake” mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Decred without the input of the community.
-A unit of currency is called a ‘decred’ (DCR).
-To ensure the integrity of the currency and prevent people from making fraudulent transactions or creating their own coins, Decred uses a method of recording transactions known as a blockchain.
+Decred is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
+It utilizes a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Decred without the input of the community.
+A unit of the currency is called a decred (DCR).

 Stakeholders make and enforce the blockchain’s consensus rules, set a course for future development, and decide how the project’s treasury is used to fund it.
 Decred’s blockchain is similar to Bitcoin’s, but with major aspects of governance baked into the protocol.

 To align incentives, block rewards are split between PoW miners, stakeholders and the Decred Treasury, which funds the project.

 Proof of Work miners play a similar role for Decred as they do for Bitcoin, but with Decred they only receive 60% of the block reward.

 Proof of Stake voting is central to Decred’s governance.
 Decred holders can time-lock (or “stake”) DCR to obtain voting tickets.
 Tickets are randomly called to vote on-chain; this involves both approving the work of PoW miners and voting Yes/No on any open rule change proposals.
 30% of the block reward goes to the holders of the tickets that voted in that block.